 When you’ve completed the FAIT Fellowship program requirements and the State Department’s entry requirements, you will receive an appointment in the Foreign Service as an Information Management Specialist.
 You’ll have a minimum five-year commitment with the Foreign Service – and hopefully it will be a life-long career!

 Eligibility criteria to apply.
-To be eligible to apply for the 2023 application cycle (which opens in September 12, 2022 and closes February 3, 2023) you must:
+To be eligible to apply for the 2024 application cycle (which opens in September 2023 and closes in January 2024) you must:

 - Be a U.S. citizen

-- Be enrolled full-time in an IT-related bachelor’s degree program or seeking admission in an IT-related master’s degree program at a U.S.-based accredited institution
+- Be enrolled full-time in an IT-related bachelor’s degree program, or seeking admission in an IT-related master’s degree program starting in fall 2024, at a U.S.-based accredited institution

-- Be on a timeline to graduate with your bachelor’s, master’s or in spring 2025 while enrolled full-time for spring and fall) semesters during the two-year fellowship program
+- Be on a timeline to graduate with your bachelor’s or master’s degree in spring 2026 after four full-time (spring and fall) semesters during the two-year fellowship program

 - Hold a minimum 3.2 GPA on a 4.0 scale at the time of the application, and maintain this GPA through participation in the program